Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Conclusion

-\inlinesection{Conclusion} Starting from the QCD Lagrangian with a $CP$-violating $\theta$-term, we derived its Hamiltonian and showed how the $CP$-odd contribution alters the canonical gauge structure.
-Reducing the theory to its $(1+1)$-dimensional Schwinger analogue yields a minimal model that retains key nonperturbative features, including topological vacuum structure and $\theta$-sensitivity.
-Using the Jordan-Wigner and quantum-link mappings, we express this model as an explicit Pauli Hamiltonian suitable for digital quantum simulation.
-We then prepared its ground state via the FALQON algorithm and evaluated the vacuum energy as a function of $\theta$, confirming the displaced vacuum expected from strong interactions.
-When a dynamical axion field is introduced, the vacuum relaxes to $\theta=0$, providing a direct quantum-simulation realization of the Peccei-Quinn mechanism and a controlled framework to study $CP$ violation and its dynamical cancellation.
+Starting from the QCD Lagrangian with a $CP$-violating $\bar{\theta}$ term, we derived the corresponding Hamiltonian and analyzed its impact on the gauge sector.
+By reducing the theory to a $(1+1)$D Schwinger-model analogue, we obtained a minimal framework that preserves essential nonperturbative features, including topological vacuum structure and $\bar{\theta}$ dependence.
+Using Jordan-Wigner and quantum-link mappings, the model was cast as an explicit Pauli Hamiltonian suitable for digital quantum simulation.
+The ground state was prepared using the FALQON algorithm, yielding a vacuum energy consistent with explicit $CP$ violation.
+Upon coupling to a dynamical axion field, the vacuum energy relaxes to a global minimum at $\theta_{\rm eff}=0$, demonstrating dynamical cancellation of $CP$ violation.
+These results realize the PQ mechanism within a controlled quantum-simulation setting and provide a platform for studying $CP$ violation and its dynamical relaxation in gauge theories.
+An extension of the present framework to non-Abelian gauge theories remains an interesting direction for future investigation and may further broaden the applicability of the proposed approach.

-\inlinesection{Acknowledgments} This work is supported by the Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXT's Strategic Professional Development Program for Young Researchers.
+\acknowledgments This work is supported by the Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXT's Strategic Professional Development Program for Young Researchers and FRIS Creative Interdisciplinary Collaboration Program.
+We thank L. Duc-Truyen and N. Kitajima for useful discussion.